Santa Claus: The Movie

-Santa Claus: The Movie is a 1985 Christmas film starring Dudley Moore, John Lithgow, and David Huddleston.
-It depicts the origin of Santa Claus (played by Huddleston), and his modern-day adventure to save one of his elves (Moore) who has been manipulated by an unscrupulous toy company executive (Lithgow).
+Santa Claus: The Movie (titled onscreen simply as Santa Claus) is a 1985 British-American Christmas film starring Dudley Moore, John Lithgow, and David Huddleston.
+It depicts the origin of Santa Claus (played by Huddleston), and his modern-day adventure to save Patch, one of his elves (Moore) who has been manipulated by B.Z., an unscrupulous toy company executive (Lithgow).
 It was directed by Jeannot Szwarc and was the last major fantasy film produced by the Paris-based father-and-son production team of Alexander and Ilya Salkind.

-Released in North America by TriStar Pictures on November 27, 1985, Santa Claus: The Movie was a box office bomb and received mostly negative reviews from critics.
+Released in North America by Tri-Star Pictures on November 27, 1985, Santa Claus: The Movie flopped at the box office and received mixed reviews from critics.
+It has, over time, become a cult classic, especially in the British Isles.

 Plot

-In the Middle Ages, a woodcutter named Claus delivers hand-carved toys to the children of his village each Christmas, accompanied by his wife Anya and their reindeer Donner and Blitzen.
-Caught in a blizzard, they are saved by elves and taken to their magical workshop at the North Pole.
-Lead elf Dooley explains that their coming was prophesied; that it is Claus' destiny to deliver the toys made by the elves to the children of the world; and that they, like the elves, will live forever.
-The following Christmas Eve, the oldest elf dubs Claus "Santa Claus" and explains that the night will last as long as it takes for him to deliver toys to every child on Earth.
-Donner and Blitzen join six other reindeer and are fed hay sprinkled with magical powder that enables them to fly, pulling Santa's sleigh through the air.
-As the centuries pass, much of the mythology and traditions surrounding Santa Claus develop.
+In the Middle Ages somewhere in northern Europe, a woodcutter named Claus delivers hand-carved toys to the children of his village each Christmas, accompanied by his wife Anya and their reindeer Donner and Blitzen.
+Upon attempting to cross a forest, they all succumb to the cold when their sleigh is caught in a blizzard and awaken in the North Pole, whose every inhabitant becomes immortal.
+They are greeted by resident elves, whose leader Dooley tells their coming was prophesied and that Claus's destiny is to deliver elven-made gifts to all the children of the world.

+The following Christmas Eve, Claus is given the title of "Santa Claus" by the ancient elf, who explains the night will last as long as necessary for him to deliver gifts to every child on Earth.
+He makes the voyage in his sleigh, pulled by Donner and Blitzen and six other reindeer, who are fed hay sprinkled with magical dust which grants them the power of flight.
+As the centuries pass, the mythology and traditions deepen surrounding the mysterious Christmas benefactor, Santa Claus.

-By the late 20th century Santa is exhausted by his ever-growing workload, and Anya suggests that he enlist an assistant.
-Two elves compete for the position: Puffy, who follows traditional toymaking methods, and Patch, who has many ideas for modernization.
-Patch wins by designing a machine to increase production through automation, but unbeknownst to him it begins to malfunction and produce shoddy toys.
-In New York City Santa befriends homeless orphan boy Joe and takes him for a ride in his sleigh.
-They unsuccessfully attempt the "Super Duper Looper", a vertical loop maneuver which always fails due to Donner's acrophobia.
-They also meet wealthy orphan girl Cornelia, who befriends Joe.
+By the late 20th century, Santa is exhausted by his ever-increasing workload and Anya suggests he enlist an assistant.
+Santa selects Patch, an industrious inventor with ideas for modernization, who creates a machine which increases productivity of toys through automation.
+While delivering toys in New York City, Santa befriends a homeless orphan boy named Joe, who he lets ride with him in the sleigh.
+After attempting and failing a maneuver dubbed the "Super Duper Looper", Santa returns Joe and meets a wealthy orphan girl named Cornelia, who befriends Joe.